SimonLuz/wake-me-app/README.md

-Alarm-clock type app for Mobile - original UI + functionalities
+Alarm-clock type app for mobile devices - original UI + functionalities

 A new alarm-clock type app for MOBILE with original, proprietary UI design and functionalities The app utilizes: